Animal Disease Notification System (ADNS)

 The presence of expert personnel with knowledge of veterinary legislation on animal health, contagious animal diseases and epidemiology is also needed to manage this kind of emergency situation.

-Detailed information on each outbreak in a Member State of an infectious disease in animals, listed in Annex I of Council Directive 82/894/EC, is sent by the Member States to the European Commission via the Animal Disease Notification System (ADNS).
+Detailed information on each outbreak in an EU country of an infectious disease in animals, listed in Annex I of Council Directive 82/894/EC, is sent by the EU countries to the European Commission via the Animal Disease Notification System (ADNS).

 A summary of the number of outbreaks and the date of the last outbreak notified to the European Union* is given in a table for the current year.
 It is updated on a regular basis.
 Overviews for the previous years can be found in the right hand side RELATED DOCUMENTS box.

 *NB: The table and maps only reflect the situation as notified by the countries on the list.